-By generating real-time weather and climate information that can be used to enable early warning systems, improve emergency response, and pinpoint critical areas of investment, hydrological and meteorological (hydromet) services have the potential to help Central Asia build resilience to the intensifying climate and disaster risk.
+By generating real-time weather and climate information which could be used to enable early warning systems, improve emergency response and pinpoint critical areas of investment, hydrological and meteorological (hydromet) services have the potential to help Central Asia build resilience to the intensifying climate and disaster risk.
 Accordingly, governments in the region have been strengthening their hydromet capacity through the \$28 million Central Asia Hydrometeorology Modernization Project (CAHMP), which is supported by the Global Facility for Disaster Reduction and Recovery (GFDRR) and the World Bank.
 The project's main components include:

 Improving weather and climate observation infrastructure.
-Main activities include the automation and rehabilitation of dozens of hydromet stations, and installation of weather visualization and forecast-production systems in the Kyrgyz Republic and Taijikistan.
+Main activities include the automation and rehabilitation of dozens of hydromet stations, and installation of weather visualization and forecast production systems in the Kyrgyz Republic and Taijikistan.

 - Strengthening technical capacity of hydromet agencies.
 The project has provided specialized trainings and workshops for staff of the Kyrgyz and Tajik hydromet agencies.
 Both agencies have subsequently seen hikes in their operational budgets, in large part due to the recognition by national governments of their increased technical capacity. - Making hydromet services more user-friendly and demanddriven.
 The project has enabled hydromet agencies in the Kyrgyz Republic and Tajikistan to archive their weather and climate information, thus making it possible for users to search and review this data much more systematically.
 Both the Kyrgyz and Tajik hydromet agencies are also exploring longerterm business development strategies, part of their efforts to intensify user engagement. - Facilitating regional coordination and peer-to-peer learning.
-For instance, countries in the region have agreed on a common methodology to verify the accuracy of forecasting, and the project has led to the installation of regional numerical weather prediction capacity and the creation of a regional hydromet distance-learning system.
+Key accomplishments include a regional agreement on a common methodology to verify hydromet forecasting accuracy, installation of regional numerical weather prediction capacity, as well as the creation of a regional hydromet distance learning system.